 Airmedic’s aircraft, such as the Pilatus PC12 and PC24, play a central role in Airmedic’s deployment in rural areas.
 Thanks to their range, they enable faster interventions over long distances.

 These Pilatus aircraft are excellent for Airmedic’s line of work.
 Able to take off and land on very short runways, they serve the most remote and isolated regions.
 Unpaved runways do not stop them.
 Their cargo door allows teams to comfortably board patients.
-Indeed, the onboard medical configuration enhances the quality of care provided during flight, making Airmedic in remote regions essential for patient survival.
+Indeed, the onboard medical configuration enhances the quality of care provided during flight.

 Although many companies are covered by Airmedic protection, employees living in the area also need air transport services to ensure their safety and health.
 For this reason, the western shuttle serves Jamésie and Baie-James.
 This government-provided service allows residents of isolated regions to attend medical appointments and return home once treatments are completed.